zoli0/cloudxr-5g-remote-rendering/README.md

 - NVIDIA CloudXR SDK (4.0)
 - NVIDIA Graphics Driver (451.48_grid_win10_server2016_server2019_64bit_international)
 - Steam and SteamVR (latest, not required for `CloudXRServerSample.exe`)

+### Desktop computer

+HW: NVIDIA GeForce RTX 3050

+OS: Windows 11

+Software:

+- NVIDIA CloudXR SDK (4.0.1)
+- NVIDIA Graphics Driver (32.0.15.6094)
+  - This is the default driver, that was installed through Windows Update, no other configuration was needed
+- Steam and SteamVR

+I want to thank Simonyi Károly Collegium for providing this extra hardware for testing.

 ## Usage